 All staff had completed training on information governance and general data protection regulations and had signed the associated policies.
 Patient data and confidential waste was dealt with in a secure manner to protect privacy and no confidential information was visible from customer areas.
 A privacy policy and a fair data use statement were displayed in the patient area.
-Smart cards were used appropriately.
+Smart cards were generally used appropriately.
+But the regular RP's card was inserted into a computer when he was not present.
 Written consent was obtained where possible before summary care records were accessed.
 If written was not possible, verbal consent was obtained.

 All staff were trained to an appropriate level on safeguarding.
-The RP and the two dispensers, who were completing the NVQ3 qualification, had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
+The RP and accredited checking pharmacy technician (ACT) had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
 Local contacts for the escalation of concerns were accessed online.
 Pharmacy team members gave examples of when they had made appropriate safeguarding referrals.